-Inflation for August 2022 was at 9.9%, down from a 40-year high of 10.1 per cent in July.
+Inflation for December 2022 was at 10.5%, down from 10.7% in November 2022.
 Inflation impacts everything, from increasing the price you pay for essentials to devaluing your hard-earned cash savings.
 But there are ways to beat it, especially if you’re saving or investing for the long term.

 Here’s what you need to know about inflation, why you shouldn’t ignore it and how to make your money work harder when prices are rising.